drocks1234/EgiArcade/README.md

 ## 👩‍💻 Authors

 These games were masterfully created by [egiday](https://github.com/egiday) using HTML, CSS, and JavaScript.
-Feel free to use the code as a foundation for your own projects, and join the excitement of Snake Game and Money Tycoon v2.0.0!
+Feel free to use the code as a foundation for your own projects, and join the excitement of Snake Game, Money Tycoon, and Simple Painting Game v2.5.3!